oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPyTorch_Extensions_Inference_Optimization/README.md

 ## Example Output

-Users should be able to see some diagrams for performance comparison and analysis for inference speedup obtained by enabling IPEX optimizations.
+Users should be able to see some diagrams for performance comparison and analysis for inference speedup obtained by enabling Intel® Extension for PyTorch (IPEX) optimizations.

 ## License